2BTech/DDX/DDX-daemon/RemoteManagementProtocol.md

 The "Device disconnected" error will also be sent by the DDX-RPC implementation.

+If the requested/notified method is unavailable, the "Method not found" error will be sent with the requested method name in the `data` element.
+Requests will use the original ID and notifications will use null.

 ## Registration & Disconnection
 Registration is a required handshake that allows connecting devices to understand each other's environment, capabilities, identity, and reason for connecting.
 Both devices